Merry Christmas and happy holidays to all!

-Well folks, it’s that time of year again.
-Hopefully by now things are winding down a bit and you’re getting ready to enjoy some quality time with friends, family and loved ones.
-But just in case you’re stuck at the office today, we’ve put an IT spin on an old classic to try and bring a bit of holiday cheer to MSPs and IT professionals out there.
-You may recall us posting this piece last year, but we couldn't resist sharing it again—so sit back, relax, and enjoy this cheesy tech rendition of a Christmas classic!
+As you're getting ready to enjoy some quality time with friends, family and loved ones, let's revisit an MSPblog favorite.
+We put an IT spin on an old classic to try and bring a bit of holiday cheer to MSPs and IT professionals out there.
+We couldn't resist sharing it again—so sit back, relax, and enjoy this cheesy tech rendition of a Christmas classic!

 Twas the night before Sysmas, when all through the NOC